 Need to Transfer Money?

-Summary of Findings: International Money Transfer Fees with Banks
+Summary of Findings: International Money Transfer Fees Comparison Between Banks

 |Banks in||SWIFT Bank Fees (Wire)||Exchange Rate Markup||Average Exchange Rate Markup||Average Cost on 10,000 Transfer|